OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-15-OpenDreamKit-accepted.md

 Sagemath, GAP, PariGP, LMFDB, Singular, and the IPython/Jupyter interactive computing environment.

 The total budget is about 7.6 million euros.
-The largest portion of that is devoted to employing an average of 11 researchers and developers working full time on the project.
+The largest portion of that will be devoted to employing an average of 11 researchers and developers working full time on the project.
 Additionally, the participants will contribute the equivalent of six other people working full time.
 Altogether the